 Nutrition is at the foundation of proper testosterone management.
-If you want to stay healthy over the long term, then you need to look to food
+If you want to stay healthy over the long term, then you need to look at what you are eating.

-Such is the importance of having a solid diet above all else.
-Supplements and even a good exercise plan cannot replace an efficient diet.
+Such is the importance of having a solid diet above all else that supplements and even a good exercise plan cannot replace an efficient diet.
 Not to mention the harmful side effects of testosterone treatments.
 Nutrition is a much safer, cheaper and healthier way to go.

 The first thing you’re going to do?
 Identify foods that are high in monounsaturated and saturated fats that are best suited to supporting testosterone synthesis, jump into the list below and start eating more of the foods mentioned; it may be your fastest way to success.

 High cholesterol is a serious business, as it can significantly increase your risk of heart disease.
-Eggs have been (or at least the yolks in particular) unfairly villainized due to their high fat content, with many medical “professionals” advising to consume only egg whites.
+Eggs have been (or at least the yolks in particular) unfairly villainized due to their high fat content, with many medical “professionals” advising consumption of egg whites only.

 However, the fat in eggs is not the real problem here.
 Rather, it is an all-around poor lifestyle and diet, especially when including lots of artificial fructose sugars that increase the risk of heart disease and hypercholesterolemia significantly.